How you help

 Her surgery was performed robotically, which gives surgeons more control than ever before and great accuracy, reducing the side effects of surgery and speeding up recovery times.

 My surgery was performed by a fantastic surgeon - he was even able to keep my ovaries, which means one day I can still have biological children of my own.

 I was shocked at how quickly I recovered after the surgery and left hospital after just one night.
 The tiny scars on my stomach are starting to fade, which is a relief as open surgery would have left me with a huge scar.

 Helen and Ciara

-Helen Lewis was diagnosed with bilateral breast cancer in 2014 and, following treatment, went into remission in April 2015.
+Following treatment at The Royal Marsden, Helen went into remission in April 2015.
 But a year later Ciara, her teenage daughter, was diagnosed with acute myeloid leukaemia.